cfeyer/feyerpower/README.md

 To install FeyerPower firmware on your paintball gun, you will need:

 * paintball gun
-* FeyerPower firmware binary image (produced by the "Building" instructions below)
+* FeyerPower firmware binary image file
+  * instructions for creating this file can be found in the "Building" section later in this document
-* programming device compatible with an Atmel AVR attiny44 target
+* programming device capable of programming your paintball gun's [Atmel AVR ATtiny44 microcontroller](http://www.atmel.com/images/doc8006.pdf)
   * we use an [Atmel AVR Dragon](http://www.atmel.com/tools/avrdragon.aspx)
 * programming software compatible with your programming device
   * we use [Atmel Studio](http://www.atmel.com/tools/atmelstudio.aspx)